zipkinlab/Ayebare_etal_2023_ProcB/Data_Rank_abundance_plots/README.md

-# Data - Rank abundance
+# Data - rank abundance

 1. **`Rank.sp44.csv`**:  Relative abundance per species -  derived from this study which comes from Parc National des Volcans in Rwanda and Derhé et al. 2020 using a multi-year data set collected in Parc National des Volcans.